-- A. proof of a current license in good standing as a private investigator; - B. proof of successfully passing a jurisprudence examination to be administered by the department: - C. proof of employment with the private investigation company that the applicant is being licensed to manage; - D. completed application; - E. non-refundable license fee as set forth in Part 5; - F. pursuant to Section 61-27B-34 of the act, NMSA 1978, all applicants for initial issuance [or reinstatement] of a private investigations manager license in New Mexico shall be required to be fingerprinted to establish positive identification for a [state and] federal criminal history background check pursuant to the instructions within the application provided by the department; - (1) fingerprints shall be taken: - (a) under the supervision of and certified by a New Mexico state police officer, a county sheriff, or a municipal chief of police; - (b) by comparable officers in the applicant's state of residence if the applicant is not a resident of New Mexico; or - (c) at the discretion of the department, by a private agency or individual qualified to take and certify fingerprints, provided the agency submits to the department written authorization or proof of training from any of the agencies referenced in Subparagraphs (a) and (b) above; - (2) completed fingerprint cards shall be submitted to the department or designee with a check, money order, or cashier's check for the prescribed fee.]

-[16.48.2.11 NMAC - Re-pr & A, 16.48.2.11 NMAC, 9/24/2008; A, 5/1/2010; A, 1/15/2019, xx/xx/2021]
+- A. proof of a current license in good standing as a private investigator; - B. proof of successfully passing a jurisprudence examination to be administered by the department; - C. proof of employment with the private investigation company that the applicant is being licensed to manage; - D. a completed application which includes the applicant's: - (1) full name: - (2) current mailing address; - (3) current electronic mail address; - (4) employer business name, phone contact information, and physical address; - (5) employer company license number; - (6) two, 2X2 inch recent photographs or an upload of a recent electronic headshot photograph; - (7) signed release of information; - (8) completed certificate of employment or contract, completed by the company owner. - (9) proof of New Mexico residency. - E. non-refundable license fee as set forth in Part 5; - F. pursuant to Section 61-27B-34 of the act, NMSA 1978, all applicants for initial issuance [or reinstatement] of a private investigations manager license in New Mexico shall be required to be fingerprinted to establish positive identification for a [state and] federal criminal history background check pursuant to the instructions within the application provided by the department; - [(1) fingerprints shall be taken: - (a) under the supervision of and certified by a New Mexico state police officer, a county sheriff, or a municipal chief of police; - (b) by comparable officers in the applicant's state of residence if the applicant is not a resident of New Mexico; or - (e) at the discretion of the department, by a private agency or individual qualified to take and certify fingerprints, provided the agency submits to the department written authorization or proof of training from any of the agencies referenced in Subparagraphs (a) and (b) above; - (2) completed fingerprint eards shall be submitted to the department or designee with a check, money order, or cashier's check for the prescribed fee.] - G. If applicant elects to be firearm certified, proof of successfully completing mandatory firearms training required by 16.48.4.8 NMAC and completing a psychological evaluation pursuant to 16.48.2.19(C) NMAC, or a letter stating they will not be carrying a firearm if they elect not to do so. - [16.48.2.11 NMAC Re-pr & A, 16.48.2.11 NMAC, 9/24/2008; A, 5/1/2010; A, 1/15/2019, xx/xx/2021]